Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 Automating a message means using a tool that will send, for example, 100 messages to people that you have added to your spreadsheet.
 This saves time because you don’t have to click to send each message manually.

-The problem with not personalizing messages with automation tools is that people will figure out that you are sending the same messages to hundreds of other prospects, and this will just get you low engagement rates, or your Linkedin contacts will block your account because you will be viewed as a spammer.
+The problem with not personalizing messages with automation tools is that people will figure out that you are sending the same messages to hundreds of other prospects.
+This will just get you low engagement rates, or your LinkedIn contacts will block your account because you will be viewed as a spammer.

 Step 1: Add your list of prospects to your automation tool.